ocaml/platform-blog/Signing-the-opam-repository.md

 `/auth/root`, revoking the compromised snapshot key and introducing a new one.

-In the time before the signing bot can be put back online with the new snapshot key -- _i.e._ the breach has been found and fixed -- a maintainer could manually sign time-stamped tags before they expire (_e.g._ once a day) so as not to hold back updates.
+In the time before the signing bot can be put back online with the new snapshot key -- _i.e._ the breach has been found and fixed -- a developer could manually sign time-stamped tags before they expire (_e.g._ once a day) so as not to hold back updates.